183-Day Rule UK Explained: A Common Tax Myth

 9 March 2026 · 17 min read

-The second automatic UK test makes you UK resident if your only home is in the UK, even with far fewer than 183 days.
-Here is how the 91-day rule, 30-day presence condition, and overseas home exclusion all work.
+The second automatic UK test makes you resident if your only home is in the UK — even under 183 days.
+The 91-day rule and 30-day condition explained.

 9 March 2026 · 15 min read